Close Banner

 Character Dining in Disney's Hollywood Studios

-There is one character dining location in Disney's Hollywood Studios, but you'll find plenty of variety as it offers seasonal options!
+There is only one character dining location in Disney's Hollywood Studios, but you'll find plenty of variety as it offers seasonal options!

 Hollywood & Vine